Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Experiments

 \textbf{Comparison with fair source-only and oracle models}.
 Re-implementing methods in ALDI improves absolute performance of most methods due to upgraded training settings; however performance decreases dramatically compared to source-only and oracle models.
 There are several instances where modernized DAOD methods are actually \textit{worse} than a fair source-only model.
 Notably, a source-only model outperforms upgraded versions \textit{all} previously-published work on Sim10 $\rightarrow$ CS.
 We also see that no state-of-the-art methods outperform a fair oracle on any dataset, in contrast to claims made by prior work~\citep{li2022cross,chen2022learning,cao2023contrastive}.

 \textbf{Comparison across backbones and pre-training data.} We compare all methods on CS $\rightarrow$ FCS using ImageNet vs. COCO pre-training, as well as Resnet-50 FPN backbones vs. VitDet-B backbones, in \cref{fig:pretraining}.
 See \cref{appendix:tables} for other datasets.
 We see that while COCO pre-training improves absolute performance of all methods, their ranking does not change significantly compared to ImageNet pre-training, nor does their performance in relation to source-only baselines.
 Interestingly, we find that ALDI++ outperforms an oracle on CS $\rightarrow$ FCS when using ImageNet pre-training, however we do not observe this trend on the other datasets (see \cref{appendix:tables}).
+We hypothesize that this may be due to noise in the Foggy Cityscapes target-train labels due to their programmatic generation, and that COCO pre-training helps prevent the oracle from overfitting to these erroneous boxes.
 We show that only ALDI++ and MIC continue to show improvements over an upgraded VitDet source-only model (see \cref{appendix:vit} for other datasets), with ALDI++ performing slightly better than MIC (+0.4 AP50).
 We see there is a larger gap between the ViT \methodbest and the ViT oracle compared to ResNet backbones, indicating the potential for future work to improve performance.
 Across all experiments in \cref{fig:pretraining} we see that the source-only--oracle gap shrinks as the underlying model improves due to either stronger pre-training or backbone upgrades, indicating that DAOD may offer diminishing returns with stronger models.